 When people purchase goods or services, their ownership is legal license for physical control, but their payment does not absolve them of their responsibility to pay for future or previous costs, the same costs that are associated with free stuff.

 The fruits of the earth are bountiful, not endless.
-We can never fully appreciate their existence or the cost of our appetite for their consumption.
+We can never fully appreciate their existence, or the cost of our appetite for their consumption.
 We are living in the period of pre-civilization.
 Pre-civilization is an optimistic term that forecasts impending civilization.

 With regard to education, two major sources are the media and the schools.
 Both institutions teach people to concentrate on their own self-serving desires.
 Public schools are run like mass production assembly lines to produce fuel for dangerous inefficient economic machinery that may kill us all, if it is not replaced or repaired soon.
 Schools use a grading system; not to measure learning, because it doesn’t; not as a teaching tool, because it isn’t; but because it classifies students to what is considered their appropriate pre-civilized level of sub humanity.
 These children grow up to accept being manipulated, impoverished, and disenfranchised.
 Disenfranchised, they tend to pursue shallow personal goals.
 They ignore personal and public responsibility using toxic humor or psychotropic drugs to dim moral floodlights that would illuminate the ravaged aftermath of planned or impetuous irresponsibility.
-Students are meant to be fodder for an irresponsible dysfunctional bureaucratic economic cow that tramples the avenues of human dignity and service to mankind.
+Students are meant to be fodder for an irresponsible dysfunctional bureaucratic economic cow that tramples the avenues of human dignity, and service to humankind.

 Instead of crisp clear concise law, pre-civilization uses verbose legal complexities to the disadvantage of civil behavior.
 Neither business nor government can responsibly serve in a haze of opaque complexity.
 Civilization clarifies complexities.
 Clarity ultimately serves everyone except those who are trying to cheat.

 Freedom, liberty, and justice have to be for everybody or they don’t exist.
 They are not free stuff.
 They have to be paid for with responsibility.
 Civilization is for everyone or it doesn’t exist.
 It has an economic body.
 Each person is a part of a cell that is a part of an organ that is a part of that body.
 The economic body exists to protect the health and wellbeing of every person in every cell in the body.
-The cells exist to serve the economic body, and the body provides vocational opportunity to the members of the cells.
+The cells exist to serve the economic body, and the body provides sustenance, and opportunity to the members of the cells.
 When the members of the cells, the people, serve civilization and each other, the economic body is healthy.
 Clear business cells perform a service and produce a by-product, trust.
 Trust is firm ground for civilization to walk on.
 Free stuff is scattered on quicksand.